pablovidal00/Probability-graphicator/README.md

 # Probability-graphicator
 Graphs a probability distribution using Shiny

-"A line I wrote on my local computer"
+"A line I wrote on RStudio :)"